Download and install the Surface Duo Android emulator

 Hardware virtualization is available for the Surface Duo emulator.
 Follow the guidelines outlined in emulator acceleration in the Android Studio docs to configure your system.

-- Get the latest version of Visual Studio and ensure Xamarin is installed.
+- Get the latest version of Visual Studio and ensure the Xamarin or .NET MAUI workloads are installed.

 - Ensure the Android SDK is installed via these Visual Studio instructions.